sebastianroming/sbstjn.github.io/_posts/2017-03-30-serverless-alexa-skill-for-amazon-echo-lambda.md

 # Let's get started

 As nobody wants to maintain infrastructure, let's go for using AWS Lambda instead of hosting a custom HTTPS endpoint to use with Alexa.
-Of course you do not want to use the AWS console to configure your setup manually; you should use a third-party tooling to setup all ressources.
-I already described how to use [Apex](https://sbstjn.com/custom-alexa-skill-for-amazon-echo-with-lambda.html) to deploy your function, but using [serverless](https://serverless.com) will make some steps of the old tutorial obsolete and you can start developing your custom skill way faster!
+Of course, you do not want to use the AWS console to configure your setup manually; you should use a third-party tooling to setup all resources.
+I already described how to use [Apex](https://sbstjn.com/custom-alexa-skill-for-amazon-echo-with-lambda.html) to deploy your function, but using [serverless](https://serverless.com) will make some steps of the old tutorial obsolete, and you can start developing your custom skill way faster!

 ```bash
 $ > npm install -g serverless